-It was in this year of my life that, among other men who came to Trumbull and who owned an interest there and ranged cattle in those parts, was A.W.
-Ivins, now in the first presidency of the Church.
+It was in this year of my life that, among other men who came to Trumbull and who owned an interest there and ranged cattle in those parts, was A. W. Ivins, now in the first presidency of the Church.
 He soon became my ideal.
-As a boy I watched his conduct, language and habits.
+As a boy I watched his conduct, language, and habits.
 I rode on the range with him and soon learned to admire his manly characteristics.
 He seemed to take a great deal of pride in fine horses and saddles, and equipment and later on I bought a very nice saddle from him.
 He always seemed to like me and to have me with him and he then called me Willie which he calls me to this day whenever he meets me.

-As an illustration of what ownership means to a boy I will relate an incident that took place while I was caring for the calves.
+As an illustration of what ownership means to a boy, I will relate an incident that took place while I was caring for the calves.
 Among them was a poor little orphan heifer calf about as wide as it was long that had been motherless about all its life, and only subsisted by what it could occasionally steal from the mothers of other calves.
 This calf was considered a pest by the milkers as it was always in their way.
 I too sometimes wished that it would go off somewhere and die.
-But one day my father said to me "Willie if you will feed that calf and take care of it you may have it".
-My attitude toward the poor little buttermilk orphan changed at once and from then on I saw that it had its daily rations of nice fresh milk.
-When the cold weather and snow came if there was any room for any calf in our barn I saw that it was placed over by my calf.
+But one day, my father said to me "Willie if you will feed that calf and take care of it you may have it."
+My attitude toward the poor little buttermilk orphan changed at once, and from then on, I saw that it had its daily rations of nice fresh milk.
+When the cold weather and snow came if there was any room for any calf in our barn, I saw that my calf had it and if I could find a fork of hay just a little brighter and better than the rest, I saw that it was placed over by my calf.
 It grew to be a nice cow and gave me a start in the cattle business.
 I think it is a good thing to give every boy something when he is yet a child besides his food and clothing, that he can call his own that he may enjoy the thrill of ownership and delight in saying, this is mine.
 It gives him a new inspiration and appreciation of values.

-During this part of my experience at Trumbull I frequently was given a dime or quarter for some little service and I remember that I kept it safely secure in a tin cap box until it got full and it was with this money, thus saved, that I bought my second calf.
+During this part of my experience at Trumbull I frequently was given a dime or quarter for some little service, and I remember that I kept it safely secure in a tin cap box until it got full, and it was with this money, thus saved, that I bought my second calf.